General-Monish/Rook/README.md

 Rook Chess Game is a simple Unity project that implements a classic board game where players control rook pieces to reach a specific position on the board.
 The game features turn-based gameplay, player panels to indicate active player turns, and a timer to limit each player's turn.
 The objective of the game is to move the rook pieces strategically to reach a designated winning position on the board.

-The game is licensed under the MIT License and is available for download on GitHub.
  A demo APK is also available for download.

 To use the project, simply clone or download the repository, open it in Unity, and run the game in the Unity Editor or build it for your desired platform.